yudhisteer/Optical-Flow-Obstacle-Avoidance-for-UAV/README.md

     new_edges, status, error = cv2.calcOpticalFlowPyrLK(frame_gray_init, frame_gray, edges, None, **lk_params)
 ```

 When we get the coordinates of a corner in the previous and next frame, we can calculate its displacement.
-Using this information we can create a condition whereby we track only moving feaures or visualize them in another color as in the example below.
+Using this information we can create a condition whereby we track only moving features or visualize them in another color as in the example below.
 ```python
     # Go through each matched feature, and draw it on the second image
     for new, old in zip(good_new, good_old):